17 Fun Things to See & Do For First-Time Visitors to New York City

 Statue of Liberty

-You’ll learn about her origin as a gift from France around the 19th century.
-Thie gift celebrated America’s centennial of the signing of the Declaration of Independence and the (then recent) abolition of slavery.
+Learn about the origin of the Statue of Liberty as a gift from France around the 19th century.
+The gift celebrated America’s centennial of signing the Declaration of Independence and the (then recent) abolition of slavery.
 The torch, sunbeam-like crown, and broken shackles at her feet take on a whole new meaning when you understand the rich history of Lady Liberty.

 The Metropolitan Museum of Art